 Advancements in technology and service that were not long ago ‘wowing’ customers have become the norm, therefore it’s taking more for businesses to impress and stand out from the competition.

-In retail, for example, physical stores are constantly having to compete with ecommerce businesses like Amazon.
+Physical stores are constantly having to compete with e-commerce businesses like Amazon.
 The convenience and ease of online shopping allows us to find a product and complete the purchase within minutes - whether we’re at home or on the go - making it the preferred way to shop by 51% of consumers.

 Nevertheless, physical venues need to progress their in-store experiences to ensure they are ahead of the game.
 While many stores are still adapting to technologies and upgrades such as contactless payment and loyalty schemes - basic expectations of modern retail - others are going above and beyond to surpass the desires of consumers.

 The appeal of the ‘concept store’ is now very apparent, and large brands in particular are beginning to invest more into inspirational and interactive store experiences.
 The whole idea of this is to offer consumers a way to connect with the brand, experience more of their offering, and become a part of their community.

 This concept can be related to expectations in various sectors, as we know that consumers respond very well to fulfilling experiences that elicit an emotional reaction.
 They want to test, taste, compare and learn - as well as leaving satisfied with a purchase.
 In turn, this engagement can aid the business by resulting in longer customer dwell-time, increased spend, return visits and recommendations.

 Adapting to customer expectations is also extremely important across the hospitality industry, as supported by the Harvard Review’s findings that consumers spend 140% more in venues when they’ve had a positive experience.
 This is why customer experience is highly correlated with loyalty - one area in which bars, restaurants and the like should be investing in.